 Or, build a perfect purple wedding website with Zola.
 With over 250 free designs to choose from, you can build a digital hub for all things wedding.
 Plus, a purple wedding website is just another way to show your love for your favorite color.

 There’s a lot that goes into a wedding’s decor and aesthetic.
 That means there’s a lot of opportunity for purple.
-Because there are so many design elements that define your wedding style, we’ve broken down this section into bite-sized decor chunks to help you seize your purple moments:
+We’ve broken this section into bite-sized purple wedding ideas to help you seize your purple moments:

 Purple is a fantastic stand-alone wedding theme.
-But if you want some room to play around with decor and create a more immersive atmosphere, you can choose a broader theme to help incorporate other design elements (as well as purple).
+But, if you want to create a more immersive atmosphere, you can choose a broader theme and help incorporate other design elements.

-Here are just a few purple-approved wedding themes:
+Here are just a few purple wedding themes:

-French Lavender Farm: For a hint of rustic refinement, try a French lavender farm theme.
+French Lavender Farm: For refined take on a rustic wedding, try a French lavender farm theme.
 You can use decorations like stalks of lavender, galvanized steel farming implements, charming farmhouse ceramics, wicker baskets, and delicious French food.

-Modern: Choose purple as your accent color in a modern wedding.
+Modern: Choose purple as your accent color for modern, elegant weddings.
 Black, white, and gray tones will put purple front and center on a modern wedding color palette.

 Vineyard: Purple can help you create a wedding that Dionysis—god of wine and parties—would totally crash.
 Ideal for a winery venue, the deep purple of wine grapes work well with decorative grapevine leaves and wine bottle candle holders.